A NSW Government website

 Annual Animal Use Reporting by Researchers

-Under the NSW Animal Research legislation, details of animal use in research and teaching must be submitted to the NSW DPI annually by all holders of Animal Research Authorities.
-The information is collected because it is required by law and is used by NSW DPI for administration of the Act and is stored securely within NSW DPI.
+Under the NSW Animal Research legislation, details of animal use in research and teaching must be submitted to the NSW DPIRD annually by all holders of Animal Research Authorities.
+The information is collected because it is required by law and is used by NSW DPIRD for administration of the Act and is stored securely within NSW DPIRD.

 Please refer to Guidance for researchers using the Secretary’s ACEC regarding reporting animals used in research annually.